 If you want more control or if you want the script to start up with admin rights, then using the Task Scheduler is the best way to go.
-To do that search for the Task Scheduler in the start menu and open it.
+To launch the Task Scheduler, search for it in the start menu and open it.

 Once the Task Scheduler has been opened, click on the option “Create Task” appearing on the right pane.